-OSMC is a non-profit, non-governmental organization with the aim of developing and promoting the development and usage of the OpenModelica open source implementation of the Modelica computer language (also named Modelica modeling language) and OpenModelica associated open-source tools and libraries, collectively named the OpenModelica Environment, in the following referred to as OpenModelica.
+OSMC is a non-profit, non-governmental organization with the aim of developing and promoting the development and usage of the OpenModelica open source implementation of the Modelica computer language (also named Modelica modeling language) the FMI standard, and OpenModelica associated open-source tools and libraries, collectively named the OpenModelica Environment, in the following referred to as OpenModelica.
 OpenModelica is available for commercial and non-commercial usage under the conditions of the OSMC Public License as defined in Appendix A. It is the aim of OSMC, within the imitations of its available resources, to provide support and maintenance of OpenModelica, to support to publication on the web, and to coordinate contributions to OpenModelica.
 It is intended for OMSC to have good cooperation with Modelica Association, the organization that develops and standardizes the Modelica Language and the Modelica Standard Library.

 [To clarify: the aim of OSMC is the further development of the OpenModelica implementation, not the Modelica language or the Modelica standard library which are handled by the Modelica Association.
 Moreover: From an administrative point of view, OSMC is run as a project of SICS EAST Swedish ICT, which is a research institute partly owned by Linköping University.
 OSMC personnel are primarily employed by that institute.]

 The board is responsible for making budget proposals and a plan of operation for each year.
 The Board also approves membership of organizations.